The Industrial Giants

 Who’s your competitor?
 I hear small business owners say, “I have no competition” all the time.
 This is a problem as they either are burying their head in the sand, or more importantly why isn’t anyone doing what you’re doing?
 Maybe it’s because you can’t make money at it.
 Figure out who your competition is and compete!

 JP Morgan is a great example of tenacity in the way that he approached the loss of the Niagara Fall power plant contract.
 He lost it, but he decided to look at what he could do in order to turn it into a win!
 The result was the creation of General Electric.
-Still today one of the premier companies in the world.
+Still today GE is of the premier companies in the world.

 What separates the winners from the losers is how they face the challenges.
 Challenges are a part of life and business.
 You can’t let them get you down.
 You have to tenaciously hammer away at them until you’ve broken them down and overcome them.